 Because of this new ecosystem, Apple could have exited from the market within a few years without destabilizing it.
 The new equilibrium, in other words, did not depend on the creation of a single venture, in this case, Apple, but on the appropriation and replication of the model and the spawning of a host of other related businesses.

-Clearly, there is much to be learned and understood about social entrepreneurship, including why its study may not be taken seriously.
+Clearly, there is much to be learned and understood about social entrepreneurship.
+Including why its study may not be taken seriously.
 Our view is that a clearer definition of social entrepreneurship will aid the development of the field.
-The social entrepreneur should be understood as someone who targets an unfortunate but stable equilibrium that causes the neglect, marginalization, or suffering of a segment of humanity; who brings to bear on this situation his or her inspiration, direct action, creativity, courage, and fortitude; and who aims for and ultimately affects the establishment of a new stable equilibrium that secures permanent benefit for the targeted group and society at large.
+The social entrepreneur should be understood as someone who targets an unfortunate but stable equilibrium that causes the neglect, marginalization, or suffering of a segment of humanity.
+It is someone who brings to bear on this situation his or her inspiration, direct action, creativity, courage, and fortitude.
+It is the person who aims for and ultimately affects the establishment of a new stable equilibrium that secures permanent benefit for the targeted group and society at large.